 The renewed campus integrates Bristol Aggie’s programs in agricultural mechanics, animal science, arboriculture, environmental engineering, floriculture, landscape design and natural resource management, and is organized along a new vibrant pedestrian thoroughfare to promote movement between the north and south campuses.
 In support of Bristol Aggie’s unique curriculum in agricultural science, facilities feature specialized spaces and technology tailored to the programs they house, providing the resources for students to reach their full academic potential.
 The design includes six new and updated buildings on campus: the new Center for Science and the Environment, new Student Commons, renovations and a small addition to Gilbert Hall, a new Landscape/Arbor Building, a renovated Agricultural Mechanics Building, and a new Dairy Barn.

-The Center for Science and the Environment, a brick and metal paneled structure on track to achieve LEED Gold certification, highlights the integral role of science and research in all Bristol Aggie programs.
-Functioning as a living learning center, the CSE supports a range of spaces including a student curated natural resource museum, specialized bio-secure labs, flexible classrooms and two vegetative green roofs.
-Sustainable design elements include a highly visible PV array and composting toilets that will conserve water in the new building.
+The Center for Science and the Environment, a LEED Gold-certified brick and metal panel structure, highlights the integral role of science and research in all Bristol Aggie programs.
+Functioning as a living learning center, the CSE supports a range of spaces, including a student-curated natural resource museum, specialized bio-secure labs, flexible classrooms, and two vegetative green roofs.
+Sustainable design elements include a highly visible PV array and composting toilets to conserve water in the new building.

 At the heart of the campus, the heavy timber-frame Student Commons provides students with a space to work, eat, study and socialize.
 Home to a double-height dining area, media center, media commons, small group study room and a roof terrace overlooking the campus’ working farm, the Student Commons unites the various Bristol Aggie programs in a single shared space and serves as a hub for student activity.
 The glue laminated timber structure of the building is exposed, connecting students to the local ecology and educating them on low-carbon alternatives to typical construction methods.

 The renovation and addition to Gilbert Hall, an existing historic building on the south end of campus, revitalizes the existing space for new academic classrooms, administrative space, two gymnasiums and a one-of-a-kind indoor climbing lab, while maintaining the original integrity of the space.
-A stair tower addition on the eastern face of the building introduces a new entrance and will feature a double-height timeline graphic depicting the history of Bristol Aggie’s campus.
-The renovated building will achieve LEED Silver certification.
+A stair tower addition on the eastern face of the building introduces a new entrance and features a double-height timeline graphic depicting the history of Bristol Aggie’s campus.
+The renovated building is LEED Gold certified.

 Today was the first time that I used our indoor climbing structure and.....
 IT WAS AWESOME!
 This was a huge success and I want to thank HMFH for all of their efforts to make this possible.

-Other buildings on campus including the new Landscape/Arbor Building, the renovated Agricultural Mechanics Building and the new net-positive energy Dairy Barn which features state-of-the-art robotic milking technology, are designed to accommodate specialized programs that require expansive open space for hands-on learning.
+Other buildings on campus including the new Landscape/Arbor Building, the renovated Agricultural Mechanics Building and the new net-zero ready Dairy Barn which features state-of-the-art robotic milking technology, are designed to accommodate specialized programs that require expansive open space for hands-on learning.